Lone worker procedures & checklists

 Common lone worker procedures

 A lone worker procedure refers to a series of steps that need to be followed in order to work alone safely.
+You may find it useful to write a number of procedures suitable for different groups of employees so that they are able to digest the correct information easily.

 Some examples of procedures which should be developed for lone working include;